ChingizMard/GroupUP-Backend/README.md

 # Groupify Backend Repository

 This is the RESTful backend for Groupify, a platform for people to create and join activities nearby.
+This project was created during the 2018 Philly Codefest hackathon.

 ## Setup